geraldgsh/societalbook/README.md

 ```

-To include the uploader on the form page
+To include the uploader on the form friendshippage

 ```erb
 # app/views/microposts/_form.html.erb